 You should also be focusing on bringing people with diverse perspectives together.
 As an umpire, I worked with cricket players of various ages who represented different cultures, languages, and religious backgrounds.
 This variety adds spice to the experience.
 You should embrace diversity within your team.
-Because if everyone comes from a similar background, you’re not really engaging with diversity.
+Because if everyone comes from a similar background, you’re not really engaging with diversity and tapping into the collective intelligence of the group.

 For example, we need more women in cricket, in umpiring, and sports in general.
 We certainly need more women in business and in management positions too.
 Why?
 Because women think and execute differently than men do.
-When you have an important decision to make, drawing insights from a healthy variety of perspectives will position you for success.
-This is diversity in action.
+When you have an important decision to make, drawing insights from a healthy variety of perspectives will position you better for success.
+A team without diversity and a broad range of thoughts and ideas is limiting itself to a very narrow path.

 That’s the second part to egalitarianism – carrying your fair share of the work.
-Only when each member of your team is able to take full ownership of their roles and responsibilities can they contribute equally and meaningfully.
+Only when each member of your team is able to take full ownership of their roles and responsibilities can they contribute equally and meaningfully to the group’s objectives.

 Have you ever approached a task not knowing what is expected of you?
 It’s certainly not a situation that will bring out your best work.
 When roles aren’t clear, situations are ripe for chaos.
 If you’re leading a team, be very clear about each person’s role and what is expected of them.
 This will shape their goals and progression as well.

 You see, having clarity about your role affects the quality of your contribution, whether you’re a manager or a creative.
 In sports, this clarity can make or break a game.
 When people know their role, they’re empowered to contribute effectively when a problem comes up.
 They don’t wait for someone else to get things done because they know it’s their job to take charge of a specific set of responsibilities.
-They’re also going to be bolder in seizing opportunities that come along.
+They’re also going to be bolder in seizing opportunities that come along and focused on achieving their purpose.

 How does this play out in team dynamics?
 When each person is focused on their role, they are freed up from having to worry about or cover for anyone else’s work.
 If you want to see your team succeed, give everyone clear directives and feedback, don’t work on assumptions.

-As you articulate roles, don’t forget to take into account the various soft skills that people may have.
+As you articulate roles, don’t forget to take into account the various soft skills that people may or may not have.
 Many times, people’s soft skills are just as important to good teamwork as the technical skills they bring to the table.
-For example, are they exceptionally well-spoken, or more adaptable than others?
+For example, are they exceptionally good communicators, or more composed under pressure than others?
 As a leader, you should identify these skills in people and tell them how their soft skills can add value to the team.
+Match the strengths of your people to the roles that need to be carried out.

 The best teams in the world are made up of people who will actually play for each other and care for each other.
 They’re like a second family.
-This doesn’t just magically happen; teamwork must be intentionally built.
+This doesn’t just magically happen; teamwork must be intentionally built over time.
 In a corporate environment, you should work towards developing a trusting relationship between various people in your team.

 Create opportunities to build understanding within the team.
-Make it a priority to schedule that team dinner or outing you’ve been planning.
+Make it a priority to schedule that team dinner or outing you’ve been thinking about.
 Be appreciative of each person’s contributions and the value they add to the team.
 Be accepting and respectful towards your colleagues.
 For example, if your team member doesn’t turn up at work, you could check in to ask if they’re okay.
 In turn, they’ll cover for you when you need them to.
-Everyone goes the extra mile for people they care about.
+In short, people don’t care how much you know until they know how much you care.

 It may be too ideal a notion in an environment like Hewlett Packard with over 2000 colleagues and employees.
 But foster the spirit of trust within smaller teams or departments in the organisation – the sales team or operations team, for example.
 You may not be able to implement this in the same way that sporting teams do, but building a foundation of trust can drastically improve corporate team dynamics.